leoncvlt/blinkist-scraper/README.md

   --audio               Download the audio blinks for each book --concat-audio        Concatenate the audio blinks into a single file and
                         tag it.
-Requires ffmpeg --embed-cover-art     Embed the Blink cover artwork into the concatenated audio file (works with '--concat-audio' only) --keep-noncat         Keep the individual blink audio files, instead of deleting them (works with '--concat-audio' only) --no-scrape           Don't scrape the website, only process existing json files in the dump folder.
+Requires ffmpeg --keep-noncat         Keep the individual blink audio files, instead of deleting them (works with '--concat-audio' only) --no-scrape           Don't scrape the website, only process existing json files in the dump folder.
 Do not provide email or password with this option.
-  --daily-book          Scrapes the free daily book only.
   --book BOOK           Scrapes this book only, takes the blinkist url for the
                         book(e.g. https://www.blinkist.com/en/books/... or
                         https://www.blinkist.com/en/nc/reader/...)
+  --daily-book          Scrapes the free daily book only.
   --books BOOKS         Scrapes the list of books, takes a txt file with the
                         list of blinkist urls for the books(e.g. https://www.blinkist.com/en/books/... or